utsavdey/Fundamentals-Of-Deep-Learning-Assignments/vanilla_seq2seq/README.md

 # Vanilla Seq-to-Seq
 ----------------------------------------------------
  For Vanilla Seq-to-Seq have implemented the Encoder-Decoder model without the attention.
-We have built stacked encoder-decoder model her
+We have built stacked encoder-decoder model here.
 # Set up and Installation: #
 ----------------------------------------------------
 Easiest way to try this code out is :-